kubaqtr/MDT-ESX/README.md

     INSTALATION
 1. Download the MDT folder
 2. Copy mdt and past to your resources folder
-3. Place on sesrver.cfg   ensure mdt
+3. Place on server.cfg   ensure mdt
 4. Go to mdt folder and set up the SQL

     ALL ITS DONE